YongHee-Kim/EzExcel.jl/README.md

 # EzExcel.jl

-> EzExcel is not stable enought to be registered package, and I'm not planning to make it anytime soon.
+> EzExcel is not stable enough to be registered, and I'm not planning to make it anytime soon.
 So, you are welcome to fork and develop separate package as you like.<br>
 > EzExcel is heavily inspired by [ExcelReaders](https://github.com/davidanthoff/ExcelReaders.jl), [XLSXread](https://github.com/bbrunaud/XLSXread.jl/blob/master/src/XLSXread.jl) and [xlrd](https://github.com/python-excel/xlrd).
 Many lines of codes came from those projects

 Excel file reader for Julia with minimal dependency on [EzXML](https://github.com/bicycle1885/EzXML.jl) and [ZipFile](https://github.com/fhs/ZipFile.jl).
 EzExcel is Only compatible with `XLSX` format that follows [ECMA-376 standard](http://www.ecma-international.org/publications/standards/Ecma-376.htm)